shaheerkj/reverse-proxy-server/readme.md

 ### Usage

-1. `config/routing.yaml` contains mapping of domains to ip's in the backend.
+1. Run `pip install -r requirements.txt` to install the dependencies.
-2. Start backend servers on the ports specified in `config/routing.yaml`.
+2. `config/routing.yaml` contains the mapping of domains to ips.
+Start backend servers on the ports specified in `config/routing.yaml`.
 Run both commands in different terminals.
     - `python -m http.server 8000`
     - `python -m http.server 9000`
 3. Run the proxy server with `python main.py`.